Educational Experiences in Israel

 NFTY Adventure (4 weeks): A unique and challenging journey through the entire land of Israel.
 See ancient Jerusalem, celebrate in modern Tel Aviv, travel to the beautiful Galilee and see the stunning Negev Desert.
 Climb Masada, ride a camel, float in the Dead Sea, and go snorkeling among the Red Sea's coral reefs.
 Spend a week living with Israeli teens, earn community service hours volunteering in hands-on projects, take part in an archaeological dig, hike and mountain bike from the Sea of Galilee to the Mediterranean, and learn about the Israeli Defence Forces as you live and train on a real army base.

-The NFTY High School in Israel - Eisendrath International Experience (EIE) is a semester-long program for Reform Jewish high school students in grades 10-12.
-EIE offers an unparalleled opportunity to spend four months or six and a half weeks in the summer immersed in the richness of the land, culture, people and history of Israel.
+With over 3,500 alumni since its founding in 1961, URJ Heller High (formerly NFTY-EIE) is the most experienced and most trusted high school in Israel program for meaningful Jewish learning, spiritual experiences, personal growth, and academic success.
+This semester-long program for Reform Jewish high school students in grades 10-12 offers an unparalleled opportunity to spend four months or six and a half weeks in the summer immersed in the richness of the land, culture, people and history of Israel.
 Full high school credit is available in spring, fall, and summer semesters.

 Netzer Year is an exciting gap year in Israel for recent high school grads in which participants live on a kibbutz, take part in hands-on volunteering in Israeli communities, travel extensively throughout the country, study in Jerusalem, interact with Israelis, and more.
 The program involves intensive leadership training, Hebrew and Jewish immersion studies, service-learning, and communal living.